Frequently Asked Questions (FAQs)

-Bounce Back participants are first-year Arts & Science undergraduate students who have a GPA of 1.6 or below in their first term and who have opted-in to participate in the program.
+Bounce Back participants are first-year Arts & Science undergraduate students who have a GPA below 1.6 in their first term and who have opted-in to participate in the program.

 The Faculty of Arts & Science will let us know if you are eligible to participate in the program in early January.
 All eligible students will receive an email from the Program Coordinator inviting them to participate.
-Once we receive a student's request to opt-in to the program, we will match them with a peer facilitator.
-The peer facilitator will reach out to the student by email to set-up the first meeting.
+Once we receive a student's request to opt-in to the program, we will match them with an upper-year peer mentor.
+The peer mentor will reach out to students by email to set-up the first meeting.

-Bounce Back is open to students in the Faculty of Arts & Science, Engineering, Commerce and Nursing.
-For more information on the Engineering, Commerce and Nursing program, click here.
+Bounce Back is now open to students in the Faculty of Arts & Science, Engineering, Commerce and Nursing.
+For more information on the Engineering, Commerce and Nursing programs, click here.

 Bounce Back is only open to first-year students.The transition from high school to university can pose significant and unique challenges for some first-year students and as such, transition support is a central element of the Bounce Back program.
 As an upper-year student you may be experiencing different challenges than your first-year peers.
 We want to ensure that all students are getting the help they need.
 The Program Coordinator would be more than happy to meet with you to discuss options.
 We can help you get back on track by connecting you with support services on campus that will best address your needs.
 Alternately, you could visit Learning Strategies or contact your undergraduate administrator for course-specific support.